asegs/fever-lang/README.md

 ## Fever: A Lisp From Your Wildest Dreams

 #### Fever is a completely new type of programming language.
-It is rather unfinished but it offers a glimpse into what a language unbound by convention can be.
+It offers a glimpse into what a language unbound by convention can be.

 ### What is it?